Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: The Dechanneling Length and the Asymptotic Acceptance of the Channel

-To make a quantitative assessment of the particle dechannelling process, one needs a definition of the dechannelling length that would be suitable for the Monte Carlo approach.
+To make a quantitative assessment of the particle dechanneling process, one needs a definition of the dechanneling length that would be suitable for the Monte Carlo approach.
+In this section, the definition of the dechanneling length proposed in \cite{straight} is reviewed and another useful quantity, the {\it asymptotic acceptance}, is introduced.

-Let $z_\mathrm{d1}$ be the point of the first the channel boundary by the projectile.
-We define the quantity $N_\mathrm{ch0}(z)$ as the number of trajectories for which $z_\mathrm{d1} > z$, i.e. this is the number of particles that passed the distance from the crystal entrance to the point $z$ in the channelling regime and dechannel at some further point.
-The length $L(z)$ is the average distance from the point $z$ to the first dechannelling point:
+Let $z_\mathrm{d1}$ be the point of the first crossing of the channel boundary by the projectile trajectory.
+The quantity $N_\mathrm{ch0}(z)$ is defined as the number of trajectories that satisfy the condition $z_\mathrm{d1} > z$.
+In other words, this is the number of projectiles (among the total number $N_{0}$) that passed the distance from their entrance into the crystal to the point $z$ in the channeling regime and dechannel at some further point.
+The length $L(z)$ is the average distance from the point $z$ to the first dechanneling point:

-The sum in the numerator of is taken over those projectiles for which $z_\mathrm{d1} > z$.
+The sum in the numerator is taken over trajectories satisfying the condition $z_\mathrm{d1} > z$.

-Generally speaking, $L(z)$ depends not only on $z$, but also on the angular distribution of the particles at the crystal entrance.
-Nonetheless, as it will be shown below, the kinetic theory of channelling suggests that, at sufficiently large $z$, $L(z)$ reaches the asymptotic value that depends neither on $z$ nor on the initial angular distribution.
+Generally speaking, $L(z)$ depends not only on $z$, but also on the initial angular distribution of the particles.
+However, it has been demonstrated in \cite{straight} for strait channels that $L(z)$ reaches an asymptotic value at sufficiently large $z$.
+This value depends neither on $z$ nor on the initial angular distribution.
+It will shown in the next section that $L(z)$ preserves this property in bent channels as well.
+The dechanneling length $L_\mathrm{d}$ is defined in the Monte Carlo procedure as the value of $L(z)$ given by (\ref{Lz}) in the region where it ceases to depend on $z$.
+The number of channeling particles $N_\mathrm{ch0}(z)$ decreases exponentially in this region